Major Challenges Facing the Professional Services Industry Today

 1. Making Data-Driven Decisions in Real-Time

-One reason is, most firms have access to the same tools and insights.
+One reason is that most firms have access to the same tools and insights.
 Internally, relying on basic reports means you’re only looking at information your competitors already know about – which let’s face it, won’t net you any sort of advantage.
 On the customer-facing side, pulling a canned report and presenting it to clients isn’t a good look.
 If they can find the same information themselves – minus the steep hourly rates – they’re not likely to stick with your firm for long.

 Microsoft Dynamics 365 Buyer's Guide for Professional Services